 Thus, to understand the function of genre in communication, you need to understand the intersubjective space between rhetors and readers/listeners.
 Here, the term intersubjective refers to what the rhetors and readers/listeners share in common.
 For instance, writers and readers may share an emotional response to a topic.
 They may share a common sense of how formal the language should be, whether citations should be used, or whether anecdote is valued.
 Language, jargon, rituals, histories, instincts, desires, personalities, attitudes, knowledge of foundational texts–these are just a handful of constructs rhetors share with their audience in this intersubjective space.

-For a more detailed analysis of how language use (writing, speaking, reading) is inherently a psychosocial processes, see What is Communication?)
+For a more detailed analysis of how language use (writing, speaking, reading) is inherently a psychosocial processes, see The Writer’s Guide to Writing Commons.)